April 2011 – Get more out of LinkedIn

 ** Participate in a few key Groups relevant to the tourism, hospitality or development industries.
 Here are some ideas….

 - Destinations International Network for CVBs & Meeting Professionals

 - Social Media in Tourism

 The continued usefulness of a Group is directly proportional to the willingness of the moderator/owner and members to control the loudmouths and spammers who inevitably show up.
 Don’t be shy about dropping out of a Group that devolves into nothing but marketing pitches (but don’t forget that you can help, too, by using the “Flag as Promotion” and “Flag as Job” buttons.)

-** Provide helpful feedback and ask your own questions in LinkedIn Answers (do a search first to make sure the same question hasn’t been asked recently.)
+** (Update: the Answers feature is no longer available.)
+Provide helpful feedback and ask your own questions in LinkedIn Answers (do a search first to make sure the same question hasn’t been asked recently.)

-** Use Event pages to RSVP for events and tell your network where they can find you, and don’t forget to create Event pages yourself, for those business-related conferences and meetings.
+** (Update: the Events page feature is no longer available.)
+Use Event pages to RSVP for events and tell your network where they can find you, and don’t forget to create Event pages yourself, for those business-related conferences and meetings.

 Get Your CVB/DMO a Company Page

 ** Put up a Company Page for your organization – with recent improvements to the options you can add, it’s a no-brainer.
 Embed video, link to services with banner-ad-like graphics, get recommendations for your work and plug in the feeds from your Twitter account and your blog.